Lapin0t/phd-manuscript/main/08_conclusion.typ

 First of all, games are routinely used as models for linear logic.
 It would be interesting to see how our notion of games fare in this respect.
-In fact our OGS game is quite reminescent of "bang" games in typical such interpretations.
+In fact our OGS game is quite reminiscent of "bang" games in typical such interpretations.
 In both cases, the game position is a list (or scope) of possible game copies to choose from, and moving _spawns_ new possible positions (by concatenation on this list).